Martchus/cpp-utilities/doc/buildvariables.md

     * see ApplicationUtilities::NoColorArgument and EscapeCodes::enabled
     * has to be set when building `c++utilities`; projects using that build of `c++utilities` will then use this default
+* `USE_NATIVE_FILE_BUFFER=ON/OFF`: use native functions to open file streams
+    * Allows opening files which have non-ASCII in the path under Windows.
+    * Allows to use native file descriptors which is required to open files from URLs provided by Android's Storage Access Framework.
+    * Changing this option alters the ABI of `c++utilities` and other libraries exposing that ABI (eg. `tagparser` and `passwordfile`).
+    * This feature is implemented in `c++utilities`, so the option must be specified when building `c++utilities`.
+Specifying it only when building eg. `tagparser` has *no* effect.

 #### Variables for specifying location of 3rd party dependencies
 The build script tries to find the required dependencies at standard loctions